 “Who stabbed you?”
 Lt Neel asked over and over.
 “Who?”

 “Crebbs!
 Crebbs did this.
 It’s a jailbreak up there.
 He turned everybody loose.”
 Yale yelped, almost crying.

 “Everybody” on the third floor of the county jail was about 75 inmates.

 “Block off the stairwells!”
-Jim Wilson ordered, and deputies with shotguns took positions.
+Jim Wilson ordered.
+Some deputies near there with shotguns and pistols, took positions.

 Who is this Crebbs?
 How did I catch him?
 Why did I think he needed killing?

 He was Martin J. Crebbs.
-Years ago in the 1970s as a patrolman in Texas, I’d heard of the rape case from station house gossip and crime updates.
+Years ago, back in the 1970s as a patrolman in Texas, I’d heard of a rape case from station-house gossip and crime updates.
 A woman had been awakened in her bed by an intruder.
 The intruder controlled her with one of her own kitchen knives he’d collected from her counter on the way to her bedroom.
 She was raped at knife point in her bed.
 Then she was abducted to another house and tied up and raped again.
 Held for hours, she escaped.
-Our detective squad caught this teen-ager, also a known burglar.
+Our detective squad caught this teenager, also a known burglar.
 He was convicted and sent to the Texas Pen.
 Somehow, don’t ask me how, perhaps his age?
 Perhaps the trying times of overcrowded penitentiaries?
 He was released on parole.
 The man’s name was Martin J. Crebbs.

 May 19 Paroled

 June 20 House burglary